 - Exemptions Claimed in 2017 pursuant to SB 558

 - Exemptions Claimed in 2016 pursuant to SB 558

 - Exemptions Claimed in 2015 pursuant to SB 558

 - Exemptions Claimed in 2014 pursuant to SB 558

 - Exemptions Claimed in 2013 pursuant to SB 558

-Foreclosures of a residential trust deed by advertisement and sale under ORS 86.735 or by suit under ORS 88.010 on or after August 4th, 2013.
-Senate Bill 558 (2013) requires that, unless exempt (see above) a beneficiary that seeks to foreclosure of a residential trust deed by advertisement and sale under ORS 86.735 or by suit under ORS 88.010 on or after August 4th, 2013 must request a resolution conference with the grantor by contacting Mediation Case Manager.
+Foreclosures of a residential trust deed by advertisement and sale under ORS 86.735 or by suit under ORS 88.010.
+Unless exempt (see above) a beneficiary that seeks to foreclosure of a residential trust deed by advertisement and sale under ORS 86.735 or by suit under ORS 88.010 must request a resolution conference with the grantor by contacting Mediation Case Manager.
 See program rules below.

 Information for Facilitators and Mediators

 The OFA program is operated by Mediation Case Manager », a service provider responsible for the recruitment, training, compensation and management of all program facilitators and mediators.
 The minimum qualifications for mediators are set by rules adopted by the Attorney General.
 For more information visit OFA’s Information for Facilitators website ».